Graylog2/documentation/pages/pipelines.rst

 Graylog's new processing pipelines plugin allows greater flexibility in routing, blacklisting, modifying and enriching messages as they flow through Graylog.

-.. warning:: This plugin is still under development and will not be as stable and fast as the rest of Graylog at this moment!

 Pipelines and rules are no longer configuration for pre-build code (like extractors and stream rules are) but are represented as code, much like Drools rules are.
 This gives them their great flexibility and extensibility.